 With any type of glass, including Pyrex, always try to avoid sudden temperature change.
 Do not add liquid to a container that has been heated and is still hot.

-If the glassware is hot, do not place the glassware directly on a wet or cool surface, on a cold metal surface or sink, or with a wet cloth.
+If the glassware is hot, do not place the glassware directly on a wet surface, on a cold metal surface, in the freezer, or on a wet cloth.

 Always allow the glassware to cool on a cooling rack, a potholder, or a dry cloth.
 Let the container cool before washing under water, refrigerating, or freezing.